giantswarm/docs/src/content/vintage/getting-started/observability/logging/architecture/index.md

 user_questions:
   - What is the logging architecture?
   - Why is Giant Swarm using Loki?
-  - Why is Giant Swarm recommending loki?
+  - Why is Giant Swarm recommending Loki?
   - Which logs are stored by Giant Swarm?
   - Where are the logs stored by Giant Swarm?
 aliases: